gelic-idealab/design-critique/Instructions/Student-Upload-Komodo.md

 6. Press `Upload` and wait for the preview.
 [3]
 7. Go back to `Assets` (left sidebar).

-~~## Delete and re-upload [4] any unwanted garments or mood boards~~
+## Re-upload any unwanted garments or mood boards

-~~Unfortunately, the asset edit buttons do not work at this time.
-To change details on an asset, please delete it and re-upload it.~~

 Unfortunately, editing and deletion are not available at this time for non-administrator users.
 Please re-upload any assets in order to change the details.
 It's probably a good idea to put "Version 2", "Version 3", etc. in the description so Brandon can identify which one to use in the critique.